-Given the policy volatility at the federal and state level, where both congress and the Vermont legislature are considering bills that propose to increase investment, it is unclear whether a substantial local town investment makes sense at this time.
-Moreover, whether and how the town of Norwich invests more in childcare should be based on a clear understanding of how this childcare market works.
-While people from whom the committee heard often referred to childcare as a "public good," at present, childcare is not treated as such by federal or state policy.
+Given the policy volatility at the federal and state level, where both congress and the Vermont legislature are considering bills that propose to increase investment, it is unclear whether a substantial local Town investment makes sense at this time.
+Moreover, whether and how the Town of Norwich invests more in childcare should be based on a clear understanding of how this childcare market works.
+While people from whom the Committee heard often referred to childcare as a "public good," at present, childcare is not treated as such by federal or state policy.
 The state provides some subsidies, but the burden is on parents to use what resources they have to find and purchase services as they can.
 Given the extraordinary shortage of slots, especially for infants and toddlers, even families with resources may not have access to the care they need.

 In contrast, a pure public good is funded by the public (both users and non-users), and nobody can be excluded.
-For example, when the town of Norwich funds the fire department, those fire protection services are funded for the benefit of all residents, not just homeowners or those who live in the village center.
-Similarly, the town of Norwich funds public education for grades kindergarten through 12, and all residents are entitled to a free spot in one of the schools funded by Norwich taxpayers.
+For example, when the Town of Norwich funds the fire department, those fire protection services are funded for the benefit of all residents, not just homeowners or those who live in the village center.
+Similarly, the Town of Norwich funds public education for grades kindergarten through 12, and all residents are entitled to a free spot in one of the schools funded by Norwich taxpayers.
 If 25 new children show up for kindergarten, the school district is obligated to hire another teacher and find space to accommodate those children.
 In contrast, the school district is not obligated to provide free prekindergarten for Norwich residents, and the state's universal prekindergarten voucher bill did not change that.

-Individuals can opt out of public services (for example, by buying private education instead of enrolling in a public school), but in Norwich, because these are public goods, parents who opt for private services also pay for these private services.
+Individuals can opt out of public services (for example, by buying private education instead of enrolling in a public school), but parents who opt for private services pay for them in addition to their taxes.

-In contrast, in Vermont and the region, childcare and prekindergarten are essentially private goods, provided through markets.
+In Vermont and the region, childcare and prekindergarten are essentially private goods, provided through markets.
 The public, through state subsidies, vouchers, and tax credits, subsidizes these goods for some children, with consequences both intended and unintended.

-For example, Vermont provides tuition vouchers for 10 hours of prekindergarten for 35 weeks, through school districts, to any three to five year old who can find a slot in a prequalified prekindergarten program.
-A variety of tax credits can increase the discretionary cash working families have for childcare, however there is some evidence that tax credits have limited influence over childcare choices because they often come too late and are too unpredictable.
+For example, Vermont provides tuition vouchers for 10 hours of prekindergarten10 for 35 weeks, through school districts, to any three-to-five-year-old who can find a slot in a prequalified prekindergarten program.
+A variety of tax credits11 can increase the discretionary cash working families have for childcare, however there is some evidence that tax credits have limited influence over childcare choices because they often come too late and are too unpredictable.

-Vermont's Child Care Financial Assistance Program provides subsidies that ostensibly cover up to 100 percent of the cost of care for Vermont's lowest earning families.
+Vermont's Child Care Financial Assistance Program12 provides subsidies that ostensibly cover up to 100 percent of the cost of care for Vermont's lowest earning families13.
 In practice, the rate used to determine the size of subsidies is based on current market rates, which may not actually cover the real cost of care, and is based on a delivery model that substantially underpays its staff.
 As a result, programs that serve large proportions of highly subsidized students may not have the revenues they need to hire and retain staff, which leads to lower teacher quality and higher turnover-a compounding inequity.